Proper Procedure For Administering Oral Glucose

 Conclusion

 Hypoglycemia is a medical emergency that demands swift action, but prompt recognition and treatment with oral glucose can restore blood sugar levels and prevent complications.
 By following the outlined steps—selecting the appropriate glucose product, administering it safely, monitoring for improvement, and providing follow-up care—caregivers and patients can effectively manage mild to moderate episodes.
-That said, it is crucial to seek professional medical help for severe cases or recurring incidents.
+Still, it is crucial to seek professional medical help for severe cases or recurring incidents.
 Education and preparedness, including carrying a fast-acting glucose source and understanding individual risk factors, remain key to prevention and successful management.

 Preventive Strategies and Long-Term Management